 Deaf or Hard of Hearing

-This section introduces hearing loss and explores how this may impact on a student's academic performance and participation in college life.
+This section introduces hearing loss and explores how this may impact on a student's academic performance and participation in university life.
 Students who are D/deaf or Hard of Hearing can face difficulties unfamiliar to the hearing population.
 Here, the main focus is to suggest ways in which you as a staff member can support students with hearing difficulties within their role of being a student.

 - Difficulties that may be experienced by university students who are D/deaf or Hard of Hearing